 To begin, settle into your comfortable training pace on a run.
 Once you’ve reached your steady-state pace, turn on the metronome and simply dial it up or down until it matches your current running cadence.

-Then, start to increase the beat by 5%, and try to hold that cadence while you run for the next mile.
+Then, start increasing the beat by 5% and try to hold that cadence while you run for the next mile.
 Afterward, allow your body to run at whatever cadence feels normal.

 The next time you head out the door, try to hit 2 miles at 168 SPM.